chilts/oibackoff/README.md

 Notes:

-* 'err' contains the last error encountered (if maxTries was reached)
+* 'err' contains the last error encountered (if maxTries was reached without success)
 * 'addresses' contrains the same as the original upon success, or null if all attempts failed
 * 'priorErrors' is informational and you may ignore it or use it to help you diagnose problems